Marwan465/MultiCloudDevOpsProject/README.md

  #### Ansible Roles
 > Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
 After you group your content into roles, you can easily reuse them and share them with other users.
 #### Ansible inventory
-this where your add the hosts you want to manage using ansilbe \
+this where your add the hosts you want to manage using ansilbe and the connections variables to access that host if it was needed \
 [ansible inventory](https://github.com/Marwan465/MultiCloudDevOpsProject/blob/main/ansible/hosts)

   ##### Start by creating a role